CyberHippie-io/cyhip-dynamic-themes/README.md

 Check the `/templates/theme-switcher.tsx` component to see how to initialize and alternate themes.

-Finally, take a look at the last example and see how we can combine the accent variable with tailwind classes like `bg-accent-<value>` and `text-accent-<value>`.
+Finally, take a look on the last example and see how we can combine the accent variable with tailwind classes like `bg-accent-<value>` and `text-accent-<value>`.

 ## Defining Color Palettes Based on Hue